 It is common to allow bees to swarm as they want, because it is difficult to kill new queens when they are larvae.

-Beekeepers set bait hives within 300 meters from a hive which is swarming.
-They also collect swarms when they find them clustered on tree or elsewhere.
+Beekeepers set bait hives within 300 meters from a hive that is swarming.
+They also collect swarms when they find them clustered on a tree or elsewhere.

 Swarms tend to cluster within 10 meters from the first hive.
 Many beekeepers attach a board to a tree in order to attract swarms.